Other Garrus Armor Pieces

-Ah, one of those very rare occasions when I remembered to take a picture of one of my patterns!
+Ah, the bracers, one of those very rare occasions when I remembered to take a picture of one of my patterns!
 When you use a paper pattern like this, just keep in mind you'll need to allow a little extra foam for anyplace the armor piece goes around your body, since foam is thicker than paper.

-Here's part of the built for the bracers.
 These pieces of armor were slightly unusual in that they had a depressed area leading to a strip of light, rather than just a circular light panel.
 To get these right, I built them up in layers.
 Those holes up at the top of the photo will later be hidden by another layer; that's the area where the battery will be fitted in.

 Last but not least, here are the foam pieces for the hands.
 All of the pieces that will be fitted over the fingers have been heat formed into a curved shape and attached (just with masking tape) to a piece of PVC pipe to make it easier to seal and paint them.
 Likewise, the pieces for the knuckles and the backs of the hands are attached to a board with tape.
 They will be fixed to the three-fingered gloves I sewed after they're painted.

 You can also see a glimpse of the finished foam build for each of the bracers, up at the top of the picture.